microy/StereoVision/Readme.md

 Implement a stereovision acquisition and processing library in Python for research purpose.

-- Capture images from two Manta GigabitEthernet cameras using the AVT Vimba SDK
+- Capture live images from two cameras
-- Calibrate the cameras
+- Calibrate the stereo cameras
+- Reconstruct the 3D scene

 Requirements :

+- `NumPy`
+- `OpenCV`
+- `PySide`
-- `AVT Vimba SDK`
+- `AVT Vimba SDK` (only for AlliedVision GigabitEthernet cameras)
-- `NumPy`, `OpenCV`

-Copyright (c) 2014 Michaël Roy (microygh@gmail.com)
+Copyright (c) 2014-2015 Michaël Roy (microygh@gmail.com)

 All rights reserved in accordance with the MIT License.